Emergency Shelters

 GPS Coordinates: N 65° 57.55669’, W 166°07.82859’

 The Ear Mountain Shelter Cabin was built in 1980 and is equipped with a VHF radio repeater.
 A standard 12-volt battery is needed to power the VHF radio repeater.
-This cabin is in poor to good condition.
-The NPS made some minimal repairs in 2018, but additional maintenance is still needed.
+Major repairs were done in 2023 through a multi-year co-stewardship agreement with Kawerak, Inc. This cabin is in good condition.

 Nuluk Shelter Cabin